ori-sky/Secretary/README.md

 Project Status
 --------------

 Secretary is currently under development so we can't recommend its use in any production enviroment.
+Once Secretary is in a more production-friendly state, we will provide installation instructions as well as security recommendations.